VirtuGuy/Flappy-Bird-Level-Editor/COMPILING.md

 ## Dependencies
 * Install [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/)
-* Open command prompt and run the command `haxelib install hmm`.
+* Open command prompt and run the commands `haxelib install hmm` and `haxelib run hmm setup`.
 * From the source code directory, run the command `hmm install`.
-A tip for doing this step is that if you have command prompt open still, you can run `cd "PASTE DIRECTORY PATH HERE!
-(WITHOUT QUOTATION)"`.
+A tip for doing this step is that if you have command prompt open still, you can run `cd (source code directory location)`.

 ## Platforms
 ### Windows